 3. Rugs- Something soft underfoot to ground a grouping of furniture.

-Like I mentioned earlier this rug from Wovenly is a vast improvement in softness from the previous years.
+Like I mentioned earlier this rug is a vast improvement in softness from the previous outdoor rugs we have had.

 Don’t be afraid to layer rugs too.
-I wanted to add this bold stripe when we moved here but I knew it was not big enough for the space.
-The sisal look rug grounds the smaller rug and makes it work.
+I wanted to add this bold stripe when we first moved into this house, but I knew it was not big enough for this porch.
+The sisal-look rug grounds the smaller rug and makes it work.

 4. Tables, Gardening stools and ottomans, oh my!